ItsOrv/AI-Trade-Signals/README.md

 ## Contact

-For any inquiries or feedback, please reach out to me via [GitHub](https://github.com/ItsOrv).
+For any inquiries or feedback, please reach out to me via [Telegram](https://t.me/Pouria_Orv).

----

-Feel free to customize any sections or add more details as needed.
-This README is designed to give users a clear understanding of the project, how to get started, and the structure of the code.